 Themes of isolation, social rejection, and the emotional toll of bullying.

-The book deals directly and realistically with bullying, social exclusion, and ethnic stereotypes within a diverse community.
+The book deals directly and realistically with bullying, social exclusion, and the book depicts instances of ethnic stereotyping and social exclusion, including assumptions about Paski's family background based on her ethnicity.
 The approach is secular and the resolution is hopeful but grounded in reality: Paski doesn't 'fix' her enemies, but she finds her own strength.

 A high school student who feels like an outsider or who is currently being targeted by social cliques.
-It is especially resonant for girls who have 'nontraditional' hobbies (like mountain biking) and feel they don't fit the typical 'pretty girl' mold.
+It is especially resonant for teens who feel like they don't fit in or who are passionate about activities that aren't always celebrated by their peers.

-Parents should be aware of the realistic depiction of 'mean girl' tactics, which can be intense.
-It can be read cold, but discussing the difference between 'fitting in' and 'belonging' would be beneficial.
+Parents should be aware that the book depicts realistic and sometimes intense instances of bullying and social manipulation.
+Be prepared to discuss strategies for dealing with these situations and supporting your child's emotional well-being.
+It can be read cold, but consider discussing the difference between 'fitting in' (changing yourself to be accepted) and 'belonging' (being accepted for who you are).
 A parent might see their child coming home from school quiet and withdrawn, or perhaps they've heard their child describe a 'mean girl' situation that seems insurmountable.

 Younger teens (14) will focus on the drama and the romance, while older teens (17-18) may better appreciate the commentary on the performance of identity and the hollowness of social hierarchies.

-Unlike many 'new girl' stories, this book features a protagonist with a rugged, specific passion (mountain biking) and highlights that diversity in a student body does not automatically equal inclusivity.
+Unlike many 'new girl' stories, this book features a protagonist with a rugged, specific passion (mountain biking) and highlights that diversity in a student body does not automatically equal inclusivity, as Paski experiences microaggressions and social isolation despite the school's diverse population.

 Pasquala (Paski) moves from a small town to an upscale Southern California high school.
 Despite her talent as a mountain biker and her strong sense of self, she is immediately targeted by Jessica Nguyen, the school's social leader.
 The plot follows Paski's attempt to navigate this hostile environment while forming a connection with Chris Cabrera and staying true to her athletic goals.